richbl/go-distributed-motion-s3/README.md

 <on_picture_save|on_movie_end> <absolute path to dms3mail> -pixels=%D -filename=%f
 ```

-Once configured, **DMS<sup>3</sup>Mail** will respond to these two [Motion](https://motion-project.github.io/ "Motion") event [hooks](http://en.wikipedia.org/wiki/Hooking "Hooking"), and an email will be generated and sent out with an optional image file or video clip capturing the surveillance event of interest.
+Once configured, **DMS<sup>3</sup>Mail** will respond to these two [Motion](https://motion-project.github.io/ "Motion") event [hooks](http://en.wikipedia.org/wiki/Hooking "Hooking"), and an email will be generated and sent out with an image file or video clip capturing the surveillance event of interest.

 ## **DMS<sup>3</sup>** Requirements